wp-plugins/cd-bp-avatar-bubble/readme.txt

 == Installation ==

-1. Upload plugin folder `cd-bp-avatar-bubble` to the `/wp-content/plugins/` directory
+1. Upload plugin folder `/cd-bp-avatar-bubble/` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Go to CD Avatar Bubble under BuddyPress menu and make customisations needed.
+1. Go to CD Avatar Bubble under BuddyPress menu and make customisations as needed.

 == Frequently Asked Questions ==